ept/blog/src/student-projects.md

 know more about one of them, please get in touch.
 I'm also happy for you to propose your own project, as long as it falls within my research area.

 **Decentralised access control**.
 Level: Part II.
-Status: available
+Status: in progress

 Imagine you have your phone and your laptop that are both authorised devices on your account; then your phone revokes your laptop's access, and concurrently your laptop revokes your phone's access.